 December 19, 2018

 Orthodontic treatment.
-How will I know when to go or take my child?
 At every six month dental exam at Wild For A Smile, your child will have an orthodontic examination to assess any orthodontic needs that your child may have.
 A referral to the orthodontist at the proper time will be made if there is concern with any current or developing situations that can be mitigated with early orthodontic intervention.
 Early intervention can help prevent the loss of permanent teeth or to help promote healthy growth from both a dental and skeletal standpoint.

 The pediatric dentist may refer your child to an orthodontist around age 7 (known as phase I).
 Reasons for the referral may be due to:

 - a dental cross bite